Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   Builtin exceptions, and builtin names are also compile time constants.
+   Builtin exceptions, and built-in names are also compile time constants.

 In order to fully benefit from type knowledge, the new type system must be able to be fully friends with existing builtin types.
 The behavior of a type ``long``, ``str``, etc. ought to be implemented as far as possible with the builtin ``long``, ``str`` as well.

 .. note::